calculix/cae/README.md

 - Do not remove comments.
 Include them into apropriate tree item's INP_code.

+- More materials in Materials library.

+**TODO: new features**

-- "I am not quite sure, what the intended workflow is.
+- PDF manual for beginners: "I am not quite sure, what the intended workflow is.
 I'd expect some representation (object tree) of what has been imported and/or has been already defined.
 The tree in the CAE window seems to be just sort of a menu but not an actual object tree."

-**TODO: new features**

-- PDF manual for beginners

 - Visualize BC's, constraints and loads in VTK.

 - Python code (*PYTHON keyword) in INP_code for step repetition and other kind of model generation.

-- Run job from CAE.
-Settings for path to *ccx* command.

 - Import certain keyword with descendants (tree branch) from INP-file.